survivejs/webpack-book/manuscript/output/04_module_federation.md

 ## Conclusion

-Module federation introduced in webpack 5 provides infrastructure-level solution for developing micro frontends.
+Module federation, introduced in webpack 5, provides an infrastructure-level solution for developing micro frontends.

 To recap:

 - **Module federation** is a tool-based implementation of micro frontend architecture
 - `ModuleFederationPlugin` is the technical implementation of the solution
-- When converting project to use the plugin, set up an asynchronously loaded entry point
+- When converting a project to use the plugin, set up an asynchronously loaded entry point
 - Using the approach brings complexity but at the same time allows you to split your project in ways not possible before